Skip to main content

 • Hormonal changes — menstrual cycle, thyroid dysfunction, perimenopause.
 All affect cardiac electrophysiology directly.

 • Weight — epicardial fat increases electrical instability.
-The REVERSE-AF study found 88% AF reversal with ≥10% weight loss.
+The LEGACY trial found 88% AF reversal with ≥10% weight loss.

 A note about supplements: If you take omega-3 fish oil supplements, mention this at your appointment.
 Recent large trials have found that omega-3 supplements may increase the risk of atrial fibrillation, particularly at doses above 1g per day.
 This does not apply to eating fish as part of your normal diet.